niplav/site/notes.md

 ![Text: "paranoia is a profession.
 And so LeAIthan represents the most advanced ef[line split on ligature here]fort yet in AI alignment, using *factored* cognition—splitting up into a"](./img/pet_peeves/ff_split.png "Image of text: “paranoia is a profession.
 And so LeAIthan represents the most advanced ef[line split on ligature here]fort yet in AI alignment, using *factored* cognition—splitting up into a”")

 ![Image of text: "the more rigorous the experiment, the smaller the effect.
 The respons to this is of[split on ligature here]ten to not explain how merely flipping a coin can make genuine effects disappear"](./img/pet_peeves/ft_split.png "Image of text: “the more rigorous the experiment, the smaller the effect.
 The respons to this is of[split on ligature here]ten to not explain how merely flipping a coin can make genuine effects disappear”")

+* Unicode
+	* Unicode *does not* include all letters as subscripts or superscripts.
+		* For the subscripts, following lowercase letters are missing: b, c, d, f, g, q, w, y, z.
+		* For the superscripts, following uppercase letters are missing: S, X, Y, Z.
+		* It has no uppercase subscript Latin letters.
+	* It does not have a percentage sign '%' or full stop '.' as a subscript.
+	* Unicode does not distinguish between a dollar sign with one or two strokes.

 Was Software Security in the Aughts Exceptionally Bad?
 -------------------------------------------------------